 - Set your phone to block apps from unknown sources.
 Many SMS phishing attacks aim to fool you into installing malicious apps – particularly on Android.
 As a precaution, block installation from unknown sources (it’s in Android’s Settings menu).
 If you have to unblock this (for instance to install a work app), set it back to “blocked” when you’ve finished.
 If you do make a mistake, this gives you another line of defense.
 It’s also worth using Google’s built-in “Verify Apps” function, which monitors apps for suspicious activity.

-- Don’t fall for texts from your bank which ask for “confirmation details”.
+- Don’t fall for texts from your bank or credit union which ask for “confirmation details”.

 Your bank may well text you – for instance to confirm a transaction on PC – but bank texts will not, ever, ask you to confirm details, or for passwords.
 Banks also won’t update their apps in this way.
 If you’re suspicious, don’t click links, don’t call any numbers in the text.
 Instead, call your bank on its “normal” number – Google it if you don’t know – and check whether the text is from them.

 - Don’t fall for warnings saying, “Your phone is infected”.
 Recent SMS phishing scams use a bogus “security alert” to scare users into installing fake antivirus apps.
 Reputable security companies will not “push” products in this way.

 - Don't trust caller ID.
 Just because your caller ID displays a phone

 number or name of a legitimate company you might recognize, it doesn't guarantee